yosaddis/MealDB/README.md

 #### Install locally the code of the application

 In order to install a local version of this project and please do the following steps:

 - Install the latest version of any code editor.
 - install the latest version of GIT.
 - open your terminal
 - Go to the [repository](https://github.com/yosaddis/MealDB/) and clone it with `git clone git@github.com:yosaddis/MealDB.git' .
-- open the repository cloned with `cd capstone-project`
+- open the repository cloned with `cd MealDB`
 - if your code editor is VsCode type `code .`
 - Install webpack with: `npm install --save-dev webpack webpack-cli`
 - To run it type `nmp run start` or run live server from the docs directory